What services does Triage Cancer provide?

 Click here for more information about how Triage Cancer can help patients, survivors, and caregivers.

-5. How can you help health care professionals?
+How can Triage Cancer help oncology health care professionals?

 Health care professionals are often tasked with organizing educational events for their colleagues, patients, and caregivers.
 Triage Cancer makes this process easier for busy health care professionals by providing them with a single speaker for an educational event or multiple speakers on a variety of cancer survivorship topics through our Speakers Bureau.
 Triage Cancer can also provide event coordination and logistical support services for cancer survivorship educational events.

 Additionally, many of the events that Triage Cancer hosts offer free continuing education units for health care professionals.
-For example, Triage Cancer and Cancer and Careers have developed a comprehensive In-Service Training for oncology health care professionals, advocates, and human resources professionals on employment, health insurance, and disability insurance issues, to improve patient and caregiver access to valuable information about practical cancer survivorship issues.
-If you would like to bring this In-Service Training to your institution or community, please complete an In-Service Request Form.
+For example, Triage Cancer has developed an Insurance and Finance Intensive for oncology health care professional on the health insurance, disability insurance, and financial issues facing patients and caregivers.
+In addition, Triage Cancer and Cancer and Careers offer a comprehensive In-Service Training for oncology health care professionals, advocates, and human resources professionals on employment, health insurance, and disability insurance issues, to improve patient and caregiver access to valuable information about practical cancer survivorship issues.

 The first step is to complete the Speaker Request Form.
 We will contact you to gather any additional details and determine if we are able to fulfill the request.
 Because our speakers are all experts in their various fields, many have extremely busy schedules.
-Therefore, in order to have the best success for your request, we recommend that you submit your request a minimum of two months in advance.
+Therefore, in order to have the best success for your request, we recommend that you submit your request as early as possible.